Forricide/still-feel-alive/Chapter 9.md

 "It's good to see you again.
 We were... worried.
 Did you go somewhere else?"

 "Me?"
 She meets eyes with the woman - Faultline.
-No visible weapons, but still exuding a certain sense of *danger* that she's never noticed before.
+No visible weapons, she's standing still, hands at her side.
+Somehow, the woman still exudes a certain sense of *danger* that she's never noticed before.

 Faultline sighs.
 "Yes.
 You've been gone since Tuesday."

 "What day is it?"
+As soon as the words leave her mouth, she feels a twinge of regret.
 She might have been able to find that information on the computer.
-Twinge of regret.
+Faultline gives her a strange look.

 "Monday.
 It's been almost a week - where were you?"